 BIO 121 - Human Biology

 PSY 105 - Principles of Psychology

-SOC 121 - Introduction to Human Society
+SOC 121 - Introduction to Sociology

 SWK 280 - Diversity and Inequality in Professional Practice

 Select one of these two courses:

 SOC 362 - Statistical Analysis

-MAT 163 - Introductory Statistics

-Elective course, not required for degree:

-SWK 240 - Intergroup Dialog

 GPA Requirements for degree completion

 The minimum GPA for admission to the program is 2.2 on a four-point scale.
 After admission to the program, a minimum grade of 2.0 is required for each upper level course and a 2.2 cumulative GPA is required in the supporting program.

 Graduation Skills

 The Critical Thinking (CT), Speaking (S), and Writing (W) graduation skills are embedded throughout the curriculum and are met by completing the major.
 The Quantitative Reasoning (QR) graduation skill is met by taking SWK 401 and MAT 163 or SOC 362.

 Pass/No Credit Maximums for Majors

 All Social Work majors must take their upper level courses with traditional grading.
 Social Work majors are allowed to apply up to six credits with a grade of Pass (P) toward graduation.
 Students seeking Latin and Department Honors may only take two P/N credits.
 (See Latin Honors in Academic Information for additional details.)

 Social Work Major

 Ten upper level courses: